 Chieng Sen is a mysterious old city. surrounded by a high, thick, strong wall with palisades on top of the brick, and deep trenches dug outside.
 How far the wall extends, and what area it embraces, it is difficult to say.
 The whole city is so overgrown with plantations of teak, and thick secondary growth, that one cannot see more than twenty yards ahead, except on the main grassy track; but it must be of wide extent, for the District Officer told me that there are actually now tiger and other game living within the walls, and that he had recently fired several shots at a rhinoceros..
 It is sad to contemplate a great city, which once contained seventy – five temples, deserted by all, and now events ruins lost in the jungle; but old Chiang Sen has little hope of recovery now, for it lies off the main road and the cost of clearing the plantations and undergrowths of brushwood which now choke the city would be too great to repay the undertaking.Reginald Le May, An Asian Arcady, Cambridge 1926, reprinted in Bangkok 1986

 The National Museum has a collection of ancient artefacts recovered from the archaeological site at Chiang Sean and other nearby areas.
-The museum boasts an impressive collection of centuries-old Buddha images in different materials.
+The museum boasts an impressive array of centuries-old Buddha images in different materials.

 There is a souvenir shop where you can purchase books about the history of Chiang Rai and Chiang Sean.

-If you don’t fancy going anywhere much, enjoy the riverside promenade where papaya salad vendors set up shop.
+If you don’t fancy going anywhere much, enjoy the riverside promenade where papaya salad vendors shop.
 Enjoy some grilled chicken and have a beer.
 Just sit and watch the residents go about their everyday lives.

-Other sights: Not far from Chiang Saen you can also find Chiang Saen Lake.
+Other sights: Not far from Chiang Saen, you can also find Chiang Saen Lake.